 Denali Day Hikes

-You can go on some of these hikes by yourself, or join one of the ranger-led hikes that have specific focuses depending on the park location and season.
+You can go on some of these hikes by yourself or join one of the ranger-led hikes with specific focuses depending on the park location and season.

 Ranger-guided hike in the wilderness